-A medical detox is better than detoxing at home.
+Medical detox is better than detoxing at home.
 This is because you can be looked after in Suffolk rehab.
-At home you have to suffer withdrawal symptoms on your own.
+At home, you have to suffer withdrawal symptoms on your own.
 This can be dangerous.

 At inpatient Suffolk rehab you also have emotional support.
 Detox can take an emotional toll.
 It is good to have people around who will listen to you.

 The price of drug and alcohol rehab varies depending upon the centres you select, the amount of time you stay at the rehab and whether you opt to sleep in a single or multiple occupancy room.
 Fortunately, there are a range of options.
 If you opt for a 10-day detox with a single occupancy room, then prices range from £3,000-£6,000.
 Prices for a multi-occupancy room vary from £2,000-£4,000.

 If you wish to stay at rehab for 28-days, then expect to pay around £8,000-£12,000 for a single occupancy room, or around £6,000 for a multi-occupancy room.
 If you wish to undergo a home detox, then you may save money, but you will not be shielded from temptations.